paquiteau/pynufft/README.md

 ### On the misleading information in the IEEE-ISBI 2019 tutorial

-Here is the fork that I took at that time.
+Here is the snapshot that I forked at that time.

 https://github.com/jyhmiinlin/isbi19-tutorial